yxtay/databricks-container/README.md

-# Minimal Container Images for Databricks Container Services
+# Minimal Container Images for Databricks Container Service

 The dockerfile is based on the official [databricks/containers](https://github.com/databricks/containers) repository.
-Installed ubuntu packages and python libraries are kept to the minimum required to be used for Databricks Container Services and support the necessary features.
+Installed ubuntu packages and python libraries are kept to the minimum required to be used for Databricks Container Service and support the necessary features.

 The container images have been tested and verified to work.
 They are suitable to be used as base images